TankBlitz

 Sound 8

-If you have a hankering for jumping into a tank and blasting everything in your path to smithereens then TankBlitz has got you covered.
-This 2D, top down shooter looks and feels like an arcade game from the nineties, which isn’t necessarily a bad thing.
-It’s got nonstop action, tons of different enemies to shoot at and enough upgrades to keep you coming back for more.
-Three difficulty levels and plenty of achievements add to the replay value, but we would have loved to see more than 12 levels.
-Nevertheless, the game is entertaining from start to finish and we had a blast with it.
+If you have a hankering for jumping into a tank and blasting everything in your path to smithereens, then TankBlitz has got you covered.
+This 2D, top-down shooter looks and feels like an arcade game from the nineties, which isn’t necessarily a bad thing.
+It’s got nonstop action, tons of different enemies to shoot at, and enough upgrades to keep you coming back for more.
+Three difficulty levels and many achievements add to the replay value, but we would have loved to see more than 12 levels.
+Nevertheless, the game was entertaining from start to finish, and we had a blast with it.

-Gameplay: Shoot things to earn cash for upgrades so you can do it all again with even more powerful weapons.
+Gameplay: You shoot things to earn cash for upgrades so that you can do it all again with even more powerful weapons.

-Graphics: Not as sharp as we would have liked in high resolution, but packed with detailed.
+Graphics: The visuals are not as sharp as we would have liked in high resolution, but they are packed with detail.

-Sound: No speech, but the effects sound like they’ve been plucked straight from an arcade
+Sound: The game features no speech, but the effects sound like they’ve been plucked straight from an arcade

 Summary 8.0 Great